 Collaborating on research data

-When you need to collaborate on data or documents you can use web-based, collaborative platforms offered by the UT: e.g. Sharepoint, Surfdrive, Google-workspace (aka G-Suite), Onedrive, or Microsoft Teams.
+When you need to collaborate on data or documents you can use web-based, collaborative platforms offered by the UT: e.g. Unishare (preferred with data stored at UT and easy access for externals), Sharepoint, Surfdrive, Onedrive, or Microsoft Teams.

 When collaborating it is important to have a Version Control System (VCS) or DevOps system like GitHub/Gitlab for tracking changes in computer files and coordinating work on those files among multiple people.
 It consists of a client and a server.
 It is primarily used for source code management in software development, but it can be used to keep track of the changes in any set of (text)files.
 For more information see the Systems for Version Control and Devops (Gitlab) page.